qupath/qupath/TECHNICAL_NOTES.md

 * All dependencies **must** be compatible with the GPL
   * Care must be taken to give attribution and adhere to all dependency requirements (e.g. including copyright notices)
-  * Code with restrictions (e.g. non-commercial only) can't be incorporated into QuPath
+  * Code with incompatible restrictions (e.g. non-commercial use only) can't be incorporated into QuPath
   * See [Various Licenses and Comments about Them](https://www.gnu.org/licenses/license-list.en.html) for more details and info about license compatibility

 ### New code